ripredshadowshadow-collab/CpsRacer/replit.md

 ## Deployment
 Configured for Replit Autoscale deployment:
-- Deployment Target: Autoscale (for simple stateless web apps)
+- Deployment Target: Autoscale (for stateless web apps with WebSocket support)
 - Run Command: `python3 server.py`
 - Port: 5000
+- Ready to publish: Click the "Publish" button in Replit to deploy

 ## Features
 - Fully responsive mobile and desktop design